yakasov/HardPlus/Planned.md

 On death, equipment will lose up to 20% durability (but will not fall below 5%)

 On death, a random amount of items will be lost from stacks (but will not fall below 2)

-## Progression

-???

-I plan to force visits to Woodland Mansions (only one visit will be needed) and Trial Chambers (any item added will have a high chance to drop to avoid having to farm them for ages).
-Maybe also Ocean Monuments and Bastions?

-If a visit to a Woodland Mansion is required, they'll be slightly more common (ie their minimum spawning distance requirement will be reduced)